seek4science/seek/docs/OIDC_API_CREDENTIALS.md

 ### The algorithm allowlist

+`SIGNING_ALGORITHMS` holds asymmetric algorithms only, and ruby-jwt insists on being given the list — its default is `HS256`, so omitting it would be far worse than forgetting it elsewhere.
-`SIGNING_ALGORITHMS` holds asymmetric algorithms only, and is passed to `JSON::JWT.decode` rather than merely checked against the header.
-This is what rejects an unsigned token (`alg: none`) and the classic key-confusion attack, where a token is signed `HS256` using the provider's *public* key as the shared secret.
+Restricting it is what rejects an unsigned token (`alg: none`) and the classic key-confusion attack, where a token is signed `HS256` using the provider's *published public key* as the shared secret.
 Both are covered by tests.

-The list holds symbols, not strings: `JSON::JWS#verify!` compares against `alg&.to_sym`, so a list of strings silently matches nothing and would reject every token.
+The list holds **strings**, which is the opposite of what `json-jwt` wants: that library compares against `alg&.to_sym`, so a list of strings there silently matches nothing and rejects every token.
+Anything moving between the two libraries has to change the type.

-The algorithm is also checked against the token header before any key is looked up.
-That is easy to mistake for dead weight, since `decode` enforces the same list, but it is what stops an unauthenticated caller reaching the key rotation refetch by sending tokens that name a junk algorithm and an invented key id.
-It is a bound on what a caller can cost the provider, not a duplicate of the signature check.
+`JWT::Decode#decode_segments` compares the algorithm *before* it resolves a key (`verify_algo` then `set_key`).
+That ordering is relied upon, not merely convenient: it is what stops an unauthenticated caller reaching the key rotation refetch with tokens naming a junk algorithm and an invented key id.
+A test asserts that such a token causes no key lookup, so the library is held to it.

 ### `Seek::OIDC`, and the inflection